$\mathfrak{b}$-Hurwitz numbers from refined topological recursion: -Hurwitz numbers

 This function was introduced in~\cite{ChapuyDolega2022} in the more general case of $\bb$-deformed double Hurwitz numbers, where the topological/combinatorial interpretation of $F^G_{g,n}$ as the generating series of weighted real (non-oriented) branched coverings of genus $g$ with $n$ boundaries was proved.
 In the special case $\bb=0$ it reduces to the tau function of the 2D Toda hierarchy corresponding to the generating series of $G$-weighted double Hurwitz numbers studied in~\cite{Guay-PaquetHarnad2017}.
 In the case of rationally weighted single $\bb$-Hurwitz numbers the partition function $\tau^{\bb}_{G}$ is the generating function of colored monotone Hurwitz numbers introduced in~\cite{BonzomChapuyDolega2023} for the monotone case and extended in~\cite{Ruzza2023} to the general case\footnote{In case of a polynomial weight, there is a different model of non-orientable constellations introduced in~\cite{ChapuyDolega2022} that we will discuss in \cref{sec:applications}}.

 \begin{definition}[Colored monotone Hurwitz map] A \emph{monotone Hurwitz map} $\mathcal{M}$ of genus $g$ with $v(\M) = d$ vertices and $e(\M) = r$ edges is a 2-cell embedding of a loopless labeled multigraph on a compact surface (orientable or not) of genus $g$, with the following properties: \begin{itemize} \item[\rm \textbf{HM1:}] the vertices of the map are labeled from $1$ to $d$, and the neighborhood of each vertex is equipped with an orientation, which defines a local orientation at every vertex.
 Moreover each vertex has a distinguished corner called \textbf{active}; \item[\rm \textbf{HM2:}] the edges of the map are labeled from $e_1$ to $e_r$.
 We let $\mathcal{M}_i$ be the submap of $\mathcal{M}$ induced by edges $e_1,e_2,\dots,e_i$. \item[\rm \textbf{HM3:}] for each $i$ in $\{1,\dotsc,r\}$, let $a_i<b_i$ be the two vertices incident to the edge $e_i$.
 Then $b_1 \leq \dotsm \leq b_r$; \item[\rm \textbf{HM4:}] in the map $\mathcal{M}_{i}$, the following conditions (with respect to the local orientations inherited from $\mathcal{M}$) must be met: \begin{itemize} \item[\rm \textbf{(i):}] the active corner at $b_i$ immediately follows the edge $e_i$; \item[\rm \textbf{(ii):}] the active corner at $a_i$ is opposite (with respect to $e_i$) to the active corner at $b_i$; \item[\rm \textbf{(iii):}] if the edge $e_i$ is disconnecting in $\mathcal{M}_i$, then the local orientations at $a_i$ and $b_i$ are compatible in $\mathcal{M}_i$ (i.e. they can be jointly extended to a neighborhood of $e_i$). \end{itemize} \end{itemize} The \textbf{degree} of a face is its number of active corners.
 These face degrees form a partition of $d$ called the \emph{degree profile} of $\mathcal{M}$.
-Note that the genus $g$ of a monotone Hurwitz map $\mathcal{M}$ with degree profile $(k_1,\dots,k_n)$ is given by the Riemann--Hurwitz formula
+Note that the genus $g$\footnote{We use the convention that relates genus uniformly to the Euler characteristic: in the orientable case $g$ is equal to the number of tori attached to the sphere (hence $g\in\mathbb{Z}_{\geq0}$), while in the non-orientable case $2g$ is equal to the number of crosscaps attached to the sphere (hence $g\in\frac12\mathbb{Z}_{\geq0}$).} of a monotone Hurwitz map $\mathcal{M}$ with degree profile $(k_1,\dots,k_n)$ is given by the Riemann--Hurwitz formula